What is the screening test?

 10. Put your participant details form and your two collection tubes (in the sealed zip lock bag) into the reply-paid envelope.
 Post the envelope within 24 hours if you can.

 A positive test result does not mean you have cancer.
-It just means that blood has been detected and further tests are needed.
-However, if cancer is detected with further testing, there’s a higher chance of it being treated successfully because this test can help find it early.
+It means that blood has been detected and further tests are needed.
+If cancer is detected with further testing, there’s a higher chance of it being treated successfully because this test helps find it early.

 What do my test results mean?

 If your test results are positive, this means there is blood in your sample.
 About one in 14 people will have a positive FOBT result.
-If yours is positive, it doesn’t mean that you have bowel cancer – it means you need to do more tests to check for bowel cancer.
+A positive result doesn’t mean that you have bowel cancer.
+It means you need to do more tests to check for bowel cancer.

-Bleeding may be caused by a number of conditions, including polyps, haemorrhoids or inflammation, and may not mean you have cancer.
+Bleeding may be caused by several conditions.
+Including polyps, haemorrhoids or inflammation, and may not mean you have cancer.

 Blood in your poo does need to be investigated to make sure you’re healthy.
-If your test result is positive, contact a doctor to discuss your results and if you need more tests.
+If your test result is positive, contact a GP to discuss your results and if you need more tests.

-If you’re confused, worried or have more questions, speak to a doctor.
+If you’re confused, worried or have more questions, speak to a GP.